London Stock Exchange third quarter revenue up 2%, Refinitiv savings on track - ExBulletin

 London Stock Exchange third quarter revenue up 2%, Refinitiv savings on track

-October 22 (Reuters) – The London Stock Exchange Group (LSEG.L) posted a 2.1% increase in revenue in the third quarter and said it was on track for cost savings thanks to the integration of the Refinitiv data platform.
+The London Stock Exchange’s LSEG.L group saw a 2.1% increase in revenue in the third quarter and said it was on track to achieve cost savings through the integration of the Refinitiv data platform.

-The exchange reported that underlying pro forma income stood at 1.78 billion pounds ($ 2.46 billion) in the three months to the end of September, up from 1.75 billion pounds ago. one year, helped by a solid performance of its activities in the capital markets.
+The exchange reported that underlying pro forma income stood at 1.78 billion pounds ($ 2.46 billion) in the three months to the end of September, up from 1.75 billion pounds ago. one year, helped by a solid performance in its capital markets activities.

 “We are making excellent progress in integrating Refinitiv and are on track to achieve £ 125 million in cost synergies in 2021, ahead of our initial phasing,” CEO David Schwimmer said in a statement.